Run Autonity Oracle Server

 Configure the crypto_uniswap

-plugin to set the RPC endpoint of a Piccadilly Testnet Full Node (i.e. your own node or a public rpc endpoint).
+plugin to set the RPC endpoint of a Bakerloo Testnet Full Node (i.e. your own node or a public rpc endpoint).
 Un-comment and edit the crypto_uniswap

 .
 Edit the configuration fields: